JayHansea/Not3d-note-taking-app-/README.md

 Also

- 4. User can pick any border color of choice for each taken note as each note should be in a colored border
+ 4. User can pick any border color of choice for each taken note.